History of Curaçao in Timeline

 1997: End of Military Conscription

-Since 1997, there has been no military conscription in Curaçao; a form of civil conscription has replaced it, compelling underprivileged young Antilleans to undertake professional training.
+Since 1997, there has been no military conscription in Curaçao; a form of civil conscription has replaced it for underprivileged youth.

-Until 1999, the USAF operated a small fleet of F-16 fighter aircraft from the Forward Operating Location (FOL) in Curaçao.
+Until 1999, the USAF operated a small fleet of F-16 fighter aircraft from the Forward Operating Location at Curaçao International Airport.

-As of the year 2000, there were approximately 300 Jewish people living on the island of Curaçao.
+As of 2000, there were approximately 300 Jewish people living on the island.

 April 2002: Tax Information Exchange Agreement signed

-In April 2002, a Tax Information Exchange Agreement was signed in Washington, D.C. between the U.S. and the Kingdom of the Netherlands, including Curaçao.
+In April 2002, the Tax Information Exchange Agreement was signed in Washington, D.C. between the US and the Kingdom of the Netherlands includes Curaçao.

 2004: Little League World Series win

-On 1 July 2007, Curaçao's planned transition to a country within the Kingdom of the Netherlands was delayed after the island council rejected a clarification memorandum.
+On 1 July 2007, Curaçao's planned transition to a country within the Kingdom of the Netherlands was delayed.

 2007: Hurricane Felix